mcavs/JMEEP_paper/README.md

 The steps above can be runned simply as in [RunAll.R](https://github.com/mcavs/JMEEP_paper/blob/main/RunAll.R)

 ## Data
 We used the Open University Learning Analytics dataset - information about 22 courses, 32,593 students, their assessment results, and logs of their interactions with the virtual learning environment.
 It is collected in the Open University from 2013 and 2014.
-We followed the same way in the variable and data selection in [Ramos et al. (2023)](https://doi.org/10.1002/widm.1479).
-We used the dataset for a STEM course, named `FFF` in the original data source, conducted in 2013 with 2,283 students.
-It consists of 14 predictors, 6 of which are categorical variables encoded numerically given in the following table.
-The target is a binary variable `status` consisting of `pass` and `fail`.
-It is converted from the `score` variable in the original dataset which ranges between 0 and 100.
-A score lower than 40 is coded as a `fail`.
+We used the dataset for a STEM course, named `DDD` in the original data source, conducted in 2013 and 2014 with 2,283 students.
+It consists of 42 numeric predictors show the number of clicks in corresponding week given in the following table.
+The target is a binary variable `final_result` consisting of `pass` and `fail`.

 | Variable                | Description                                                                         | Class        | Values          |
 |-------------------------|-------------------------------------------------------------------------------------|--------------|-----------------|